Summer Vacation: 30 Ways Students Can Make the Most of Free Time

 27. Check in with your high school guidance counselor

-As a college student, you can be a helpful resource for current high school students, especially since so many students have NOT been able to visit campuses in person.
+As a college student, you can be a helpful resource for current high school students, especially since students may not be able to visit campuses in person.
 Let your counselor know you’re willing to offer advice and counsel.

 28. A dose of culture

 Are there museums in your hometown (or nearby) that you haven’t visited since 3rd grade?
-Maybe it’s time to give culture another shot, especially since you can see it in person.
+Maybe it’s time to give culture another shot – you may discover a type of art or music that speaks to you now as a young adult, especially it feels less like an obligation and more like a self-discovery adventure.

 Take on the messy responsibility of bath time and enjoy the one-on-one with your best buddy.
-While you’re at it, please look closely at what it costs to own and take care of a dog.
+While you’re at it, research what it costs to own and take care of a dog.
 Many students love the IDEA of a dog but are shocked at how expensive it is to buy food and pay for wellness care.

 30. Volunteer your time